exonum/exonum/components/keys/README.md

 `exonum-keys` provides tools for storing and loading encrypted keys for Exonum core.

-This is a simply utility crate specialized for the Exonum core needs.
+This is a simple utility crate specialized for the Exonum core needs.

 Consult [the crate docs](https://docs.rs/exonum-keys) for more details.